M-O-P-D/crims/README.md

+# This repo is now archived, development has moved [here](https://github.com/virgesmith/Police-Supply-Demand/)

 # CriMS

 Policing and Crime supply-demand modelling. *CriMS* is an evolution of **crime-sim-toolkit** <sup>[[6]](#references)</sup> and forms the microsynthesis and microsimulation components of this workflow: